Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries: Experiments with synthetic data

+We apply Algorithm~\ref{alg:conformal-sketch-frequency} in combination with the CMS \citep{cormode2005improved} on synthetic data.
+The CMS is implemented using $d=3$ random hash functions of width $w=1000$.
+As this sketch already gives a deterministic upper bound for any frequency query, the goal of our experiments is to compute corresponding lower bounds for 95\% coverage.

+The data are generated i.i.d.~from a Zipf distribution---a standard option to describe power-law tail behavior~\citep{zipf2016human}.
+Power-law distributions are observed in many scientific applications, and they are useful to understand many natural and social phenomena \citep{ferrer2001two,adamic2002zipf,clauset2009power,muchnik2013origins}.
+To be precise, we sample a random query $Z_{m+1}$ and $m = 100,000$ data points according to the law $\P{Z_i = z} = z^{-a}/\zeta(a)$ for all $z \in \{1,2\ldots,\}$, where $\zeta$ is the Riemann Zeta function and $a>1$ controls the power-law tail behavior.

+Prior literature has already studied the problem of uncertainty estimation for frequency queries based on the CMS \citep{cormode2020small,ting2018count,cai2018bayesian, dolera2021bayesian}, which provides us with three informative benchmarks.
+The first one is the {\it classical} 95\% lower bound \citep{cormode2005improved} obtained by treating the data as fixed and modeling only the randomness in hash functions, as explained in Appendix~\ref{sec:cms-classical-lower}.
+This approach is often too conservative when applied to non-adversarial data \citep{ting2018count}.

-Three benchmark methods are considered.
-The first one is the {\it classical} 95\% lower bound from \eqref{th:cormode}.
-The second one is the {\it Bayesian} method of~\citet{cai2018bayesian}, which assumes a non-parametric Dirichlet process prior for the distribution of the data stream, estimates its scaling parameter by maximizing the marginal likelihood of the observed sketch, and then computes the posterior of the queried frequencies conditional on the observed sketch.
-The performance of the lower 5\% posterior quantile is compared to the lower bounds obtained with the other methods according to the frequentist metrics defined above.
-The third benchmark is the bootstrap method of~\citet{ting2018count}, which is nearly exact and optimal for the vanilla CMS (up to some finite-sample discrepancy between the bootstrap and population distributions) but is not theoretically valid for other sketching techniques.
+The second benchmark is the {\it Bayesian} method of~\citet{cai2018bayesian}, which assumes a non-parametric Dirichlet process prior for the distribution of the data, estimates its scaling parameter by maximizing the marginal likelihood of the observed sketch, and then computes the posterior distribution of the queried frequency.
+The lower 5\% quantile of this posterior distribution is taken as the lower confidence bound for a frequency query.
+The third benchmark is the bootstrap method of~\citet{ting2018count}, which is also designed for the CMS and does not extend to other non-linear sketches (which we will study later).

+Algorithm~\ref{alg:conformal-sketch-frequency} is applied using the first $n=5000$ data points for warm-up and then sketching the remaining $95,000$ data points with the CMS, as explained in Section~\ref{sec:sketch-problem}.
+Two versions of our method are compared: one based on fixed-width conformity scores described in Section~\ref{sec:conf-scores-fixed}, and one based on the adaptive-width scores from Section~\ref{sec:conf-scores-adaptive}.
+The latter are implemented using an isotonic distributional regression model \citep{henzi2019isotonic}.
+In each case, the conformity scores are evaluated separately within $L=5$ frequency bins, seeking frequency-range conditional coverage~\eqref{eq:conf-int-cond}.
+The bins are determined so that each contains approximately the same probability mass, by partitioning the range of frequencies for the objects tracked exactly according to the observed empirical quantiles.

+Each method is applied to construct one-sided confidence intervals for the frequencies of $10,000$ random queries, sampled i.i.d.~from the same distribution as the sketched data.
+The confidence intervals are evaluated based with two metrics: their average {\it length} and their {\em empirical coverage}---the latter is the proportion of queries for which the true frequency is covered.
+These performance metrics are averaged over 10 independent experiments.